cvpaperchallenge/CVPR2023_Survey/README.md

 $ sudo apt install docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```

-If `sudo docker run hello-world` works, installation succeeded.
+If `sudo docker run hello-world` works, the installation succeeded.

 ## Download all CVPR 2023 papers

 ### (Optional) Parse CVF page

-NOTE: JSON file created by this step is already included in repo.
+NOTE: JSON file created by this step is already included in the repo.
 So this step is optional.

-Pleae run following command from inside of "core" container (This command generates `papers.json` under data directory).
+Please run the following command inside the "core" container (This command generates `papers.json` under the data directory).
 This process will take 10-20 minutes.

 ```bash
 $ poetry run python3 src/scripts/parse_cvf_page.py